nvitya/hps_fpga/README.md

   - Clock Source (automatically added for new projects)
   - Arria/Cyclone V Hard Processor System
   - PIO (Parallel IO) Intel FPGA IP

+You have to click the connections, define the exports.
+There are some tutorials for that.
+Better take a working project and check their settings.
+I took the HPS_CONTROL_FPGA_LED from the official board examples.
+This project has more than the LEDS control.
+It took a while until I managed to have a minimal set only for the LEDs control.

+The Intel/Altera suggests to add the generated QIP file to the project.